ryanlorica/processing-element/README.md

 <img align="right" src="img/top-level-arch.png" width="500">

-The PE microarchitecture consists of six* potential modules and a "switcher".
+The PE microarchitecture consists of six* potential modules and a "testers.switcher".
 These six modules are
 1. a register file for weights,
 2. a register file for activations,
 3. a register file for partial sums,